-The group will likely meet several times virtually or in-person before going to Brazil and once upon return to gain background knowledge regarding globalization, Afro-Brazilian history, and their interaction.
-Readings include essays about slavery in Brazil and Bahia's African roots and legacy.
+The group will likely meet several times virtually or in-person before going to Brazil and once upon return.
+Readings include essays about Afro-Brazilian music, capoeira, slavery in Brazil, and Bahia's African roots and legacy.

 Students will be placed in host families and the family will provide three meals daily.
 Students will walk or take public transportation to class.

 Cultural activities will enhance the students’ understanding of the rich Afro-Brazilian culture in Brazil, and especially Salvador.
 Guest lecturers will present on topics such as the African diaspora and Afor-Brazilian music in Bahia, the history of Carnaval, graffiti, and Afro-Bahian dance.
-Planned site visits include temples of Afro-Brazilian religions such as candomblé and syncretic Catholic churches such as the Church of Our Lady of the Black Rosary.
-The group will also take music classes from Afro-Brazilian percussion groups, visit the Afro-Brazilian museum and attend capoeira, samba, and other Afro-Brazilian dance classes and concerts.
-Each of these activities will happen with a focus on globalization, the transnationalization of Afro-Brazilian culture, and its influences on the local culture of Salvador.
+Planned site visits in Salvador include a candomblé temple, the historic city center, and a museum dedicated to a famed author.
+The group will also participate in workshops focusing on themes such as percussion and capoeira and may attend a religious procession.
+Each of these activities will happen with a focus on globalization, the transnationalization of Afro-Brazilian culture, and its influence on the local culture of Salvador.

 Planned excursions include the city of Cachoeira to learn about its African heritage and to the beach at Praia do Forte, north of Salvador.